 Lane Field honors the treasured history of America's favorite pastime in San Diego and welcomes local residents and visitors from across the globe.

 Home to the Pacific Coast League Padres from 1936 to 1957, Lane Field is named after Bill Lane, the Padres' owner in 1936.
 Located in the North Embarcadero area of San Diego, today's Lane Field is branded as “BRIC,” playing off the names of the intersecting streets at Broadway and Pacific Highway.
-It features Lane Field Park, which incorporates elements of the area's baseball heritage complete with a home plate, pitcher's mound, special lighting designating the three bases, and a special tribute to Padres legend Ted Williams; and two hotels overlooking the park and beautiful San Diego Bay - the SpringHill Suites & Residence Inn San Diego Downtown/Bayfront and InterContinental San Diego (anticipated to open in fall 2018).
+It features Lane Field Park, which incorporates elements of the area's baseball heritage complete with a home plate, pitcher's mound, special lighting designating the three bases, and a special tribute to Padres legend Ted Williams; and two hotels overlooking the park and beautiful San Diego Bay - the SpringHill Suites & Residence Inn San Diego Downtown/Bayfront and InterContinental San Diego.

 Lane Field Timeline